 The catch is that these are unbelievably difficult to detect.
 If a ripple in spacetime goes by, the result will be to change the measured distance between objects.
 The problem is, the change is really tiny: a strong gravitational wave will produce a fractional change in distance of around $10^{-21}$ , which is roughly the diameter of an atomic nucleus divided by the size of the Earth!
-Faced with such a challenge, one has to answer two questions: (1) how can you detect such a weak effect, and (2) is it worth the effort?
+Faced with such a challenge, one has to answer two questions: (1) how can you detect such a weak effect, and (2) was it worth the effort?
 We'll answer the second question first.

-There are multiple reasons why gravitational wave detection will be worthwhile.
+There are multiple reasons why gravitational wave detection is worthwhile.
 One is that there are lots of events in the universe that are expected to be invisible in all other ways, including neutrino emission.
 For example, two black holes spiraling into one another emit only gravitational radiation.
-Another lure is that the gravitational radiation from merging compact objects will come closer than any other observation yet imagined to giving direct information about the behavior of strong gravity.
+Another lure is that the gravitational radiation from merging compact objects come closer than any other observation yet imagined to giving direct information about the behavior of strong gravity.
 A longer shot (in my opinion) is that gravitational waves may be the only way that ultra early universe models may be distinguished from each other, observationally.
 Inflation models may possibly lead to detectable gravitational waves from the early universe, but colliding brane models don't, at least currently.

-Great, so how are these to be detected?
+Great, so how are these detected?
 The basic principle is you need something that is extremely sensitive to tiny changes in distance.
 Joe Weber of Maryland was a pioneer in this respect.
 He considered both bar detectors and laser interferometers.
 Bar detectors, which he built, are based on the idea that when a wave hits, resonant modes are detected in the bar.
 He reported a number of detections, but these were not confirmed and the signal strength would have had to be many orders of magnitude larger than is considered reasonable now.
-The majority of current effort is directed towards laser interferometers, which (by multiple reflections between mirrors) can be at the required sensitivity, for sources with frequencies $\sim 20-2000$ Hz.
+The majority of current effort is directed towards laser interferometers, which (by multiple reflections between mirrors) can be at the required sensitivity, for sources with frequencies $\sim 20 - 2000$ Hz.
 Real world effects make this challenging, to put it mildly.
 Earthquakes, trucks, mirror vibrations, nearby logging, ... make it pretty rough.
-On the longer term, space-based detectors (sensitive to frequencies of $10^{-4}-10^{-1}$ Hz) would evade those problems at the expense of others (micrometeorites, synchronizing the orbits of satellites five million kilometers apart to within a few millimeters, etc.!).
+On the longer term, space-based detectors (sensitive to frequencies of $10^{-4} - 10^{-1}$ Hz) would evade those problems at the expense of others (micrometeorites, synchronizing the orbits of satellites five million kilometers apart to within a few millimeters, etc.!).
 Another detection approach that might be a few years away involves pulsars: if there is a background of gravitational waves due to (probably) orbits of supermassive black hole binaries, there could be subtle timing residuals in the pulses from millisecond pulsars.
 These would be most sensitive at lower frequencies, on the order of $10^{-8} - 10^{-6}$ Hz.
-Yet another approach involves looking for the so-called Bmode polarization in the cosmic microwave background; a detection of these was reported in 2014 by the BICEP2 collaboration, but after re-examination by the Planck team and others it was concluded that this was almost certainly actually polarization due to dust.
-It is likely to be five years or so before gravitational waves are detected directly.
-However, there is no real doubt that they exist, because timing of binary pulsars has confirmed the loss of energy and angular momentum expected from general relativity to a part in a thousand.
+Yet another approach involves looking for the so-called B-mode polarization in the cosmic microwave background; a detection of these was reported in 2014 by the BICEP2 collaboration, but after re-examination by the Planck team and others it was concluded that this was almost certainly actually polarization due to dust.